JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

     from a field in the Kafka message value).
 2.  `KEY` must be set to a column of type `VARCHAR` aka `STRING`.

-If these conditions are not met, then the results of aggregations and joins may be incorrect.
-However, if your data doesn\'t meet these requirements, you can still use KSQL with a few extra steps.
+If these conditions aren't met, then the results of aggregations and joins may be incorrect.
+However, if your data doesn't meet these requirements, you can still use KSQL with a few extra steps.
 The following section explains how.

-Table-table joins can be joined only on the `KEY` field, and one-to-many (1:N) joins aren\'t supported.
+Table-table joins can be joined only on the `KEY` field, and one-to-many (1:N) joins aren't supported.

 ### What To Do If Your Key Is Not Set or Is In A Different Format